Jucodez/Bike-Sales-Analysis/README.md

 ## Problem Statement

-A motorbike manufacturing company puts out a survey that collects data on various individuals in different demographic classes and reveals if they purchased a bike or not.
+A motorbike manufacturing company collects data on various individuals in different demographic classes and reveals if they purchased a bike or not.

-Creates a dashboard that helps the motorbike manufacturing company understand its potential customers better.
+Create a dashboard that helps the motorbike manufacturing company understand its potential customers better.
 This dashboard should help the company make data-driven decisions as regards its marketing strategy.

 ## Steps followed